microsoft/planetary-computer-tasks/datasets/sentinel-3/collection/sentinel-3-slstr-wst-l2-netcdf/description.md

 - Top Of Atmosphere (TOA) Brightness Temperature (BT)
 - TOA noise equivalent BT

-## Processing overview
+More information about the product and data processing can be found in the [User Guide](https://sentinels.copernicus.eu/web/sentinel/user-guides/sentinel-3-slstr/product-types/level-2-wst) and [Technical Guide](https://sentinel.esa.int/web/sentinel/technical-guides/sentinel-3-slstr/level-2/sst-processing).

-The collection contains Level-2 data in NetCDF format.
-See the [processing overview](https://sentinel.esa.int/web/sentinel/technical-guides/sentinel-3-slstr/level-2/sst-processing) for more information about data processing.
+This Collection contains Level-2 data in NetCDF files from October 2017 to present.